Binance Market Update (2022-10-18)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include VIB, PHA, and ANKR, up by 43%, 36%, and 15%, respectively.
+Market outperformers include VIB, CFX, and ANKR, up by 29%, 26%, and 17%, respectively.

 Top stories of the day: